bemafred/sky-omega-public/docs/omega-vision.md

 We’ll build **living systems of shared epistemology**.

 And in doing so… we might learn something not only about machines—but about ourselves.

+Next article: [The co-creation story of Sky](docs/emergence-of-sky.md) – The assistant who is both partner and persona.